MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-organization-branding.md

   - Microsoft Edge for Business on unmanaged PCs and macOS.
   - Customers with an Office 365 GCC, Office 365 GCC High, and DoD plans.

+### Why am I unable to see my taskbar icon overlay update?

+The taskbar icon overlay is currently not supported for macOS devices.
+It might also take a couple of restarts upon initial configuration to  see your icon overlay updated on the taskbar.

 ## See also